16 March 2021: Detection of infection with Influenza A virus of high pathogenicity (H5N8) in a turkey holding

 16th July, 2018: Detection of highly pathogenic H5N6 in a wild bird in Denmark

 A detection of highly pathogenic avian influenza H5N6 was done in one wild bird (Common eider).
 It was found dead on a small island in the municipality of Lolland.
-The bird was found among several other dead wild birds of diffrent species, but mostly eiders.
+The bird was found among several other dead wild birds of different species, but mostly eiders.
 The bird was tested at the National Veterinary Institute in accordance with the specified procedures in the Danish surveillance programme for avian influenza by routine sampling of dead wild birds.

 There have been no outbreaks of avian influenza in poultry in Denmark since an outbreak of low pathogenic avian influenza on 26 June 2016.
 In connection with this outbreak, the Danish Veterinary and Food Administration implemented the control measures in accordance with the European Union's Council Directive 2005/94/EC.